JohnTitor/ranpha/README.md

     -k, --key <KEY>              key of your network. "nopass" will be used if not specified.
     -f, --format <IMAGE_FORMAT>  image format of generated image.
 Only PNG or SVG is valid (case-insensitive).
 PNG will be used if not specified.
     -o, --output <OUT_DIR>       output path of generated image.
 The current dir will be used if not specified.
         --size <SIZE>            size of generated image (px).
-128 is used if not specified.
+128 will be used if not specified.
     -h, --help                   Prints help information
 ```